gomorpheus/morpheus-apidoc/source/includes/_zones.md

-visibility      | private | private or public zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to
+visibility      | private | private or public zoneType  | "standard" | Map containing code or id of the zone type groupId  | null | Specifies which Server group this zone should be assigned to accountId | null | Specifies which Tenant this zone should be assigned to

 Additional properties are dynamic for the most part depending on teh zone/cloud type.
 To determine what these are please look at the `optionTypes` list on the `ZoneType` record.